Line 51 (Amsterdam Metro): Operation as a hybrid

 The GVB started to have problems with the line as soon as it opened.
 Within a week of the opening, five of the 13 units were out of order due to technical problems or repairs.
 The capacity of the remaining trains was not enough and some people were left behind on the platform during rush hours due to the vehicles being full.
 The route of the line was shorted from Centraal to Zuid in February 1991 as 11 of the units were not running due to technical problems caused by the winter.
 The line resumed service on its normal route seven months later in September, with the tickets for the line initially being free as these were considered to be test runs.
 The tests ended and passengers were required to pay again by early November.
-Following the resumption of service, regular busses still ran just behind the express trams in case a problem occurred, as the rolling stock was sensitive to problems when switching operation modes, electronics froze during cold days and some communication cables were chewed by rabbits.
+Following the resumption of service, regular buses still ran just behind the express trams in case a problem occurred, as the rolling stock was sensitive to problems when switching operation modes, electronics froze during cold days and some communication cables were chewed by rabbits.
 The problems also put a financial strain on the GVB, as the line had an operating deficit of 17 million Dutch guilder instead of the budgeted 2 million in the first year.
 Despite the issues, the municipality considered the line to be "sufficient" and started discussions to build a new express tram line from Isolatorweg to Gein.

 Residents of Buitenveldert started a campaign in October 1995 to increase the safety of the level crossings of the express tram after three people were killed in separate accidents within a month and many other heavy accidents occurred.
 They found the precautions taken at crossings, consisting of just a flashing light, to be insufficient despite the trams passing at high speed through traffic and threatened to block the crossings with cars.
-The trams can go though crossings at a high speed as the traffic light immediately turns white—meaning proceed for public transit—when a tram is approaching, quickly leading to collisions when pedestrians, bikers or cars fail to stop at their red light.
+The trams can go through crossings at a high speed as the traffic light immediately turns white—meaning proceed for public transit—when a tram is approaching, quickly leading to collisions when pedestrians, bikers or cars fail to stop at their red light.
 The GVB announced the next day that it would install fences and warning signs at some crossings.
 Following an investigation a week later, maximum speed on some crossings was limited to 40 km/h for the trams.